Chern2/Stochastic-Path-Sampler-For-Lattice-Field-Theory/README.md

 ### `generation.py`

-Restores a trained checkpoint and generates lattice configurations using the learned forward stochastic process.
+Restores a trained checkpoint and generates lattice field configurations using the learned forward stochastic process.

 ## Requirements

-The implementation was developed using Python and TensorFlow.
+The code was developed with TensorFlow and TensorFlow Probability.

-A representative environment is:
+A representative environment is

 ```text
 Python >= 3.10